psf/bylaws/bylaws.md

 may be terminated by an affirmative vote of two-thirds (2/3) of the members of the corporation who are present and eligible to vote at the meeting.

+A Member's (including any Fellow's) membership may be terminated for failure to meet any condition of membership (including violation of the Code of Conduct or non-payment of membership fees) by an affirmative vote of the majority of the Board of Directors.
+The Board shall give the Member at least 15 days’ notice of the termination and the reasons for the termination, and an opportunity for the Member to be heard by the Board, orally or in writing at the Board’s decision, at least five days before the effective date of the termination.

 **Section 4.16.
 Effect of Withdrawal from or Termination of Membership.** Upon any withdrawal from or termination of the